Irish genealogy: Origins

 Genealogy was cultivated since at least the start of the early Irish historic era.
-Upon inauguration, Bards and poets are believed to have recited the ancestry of an inaugurated king to emphasise his hereditary right to rule.
+Upon inauguration, Bards and poets are believed to have recited the ancestry of an inaugurated king to emphasize his hereditary right to rule.
 With the transition to written culture, oral history was preserved in the monastic settlements.
-Dáibhí Ó Cróinín believed that Gaelic genealogies came to be written down with or soon after the practise of annalistic records, annals been kept by monks to determine the yearly chronology of feast days (see Irish annals).
+Dáibhí Ó Cróinín believed that Gaelic genealogies came to be written down with or soon after the practice of annalistic records, annals being kept by monks to determine the yearly chronology of feast days (see Irish annals).

 Its cultivation reached a height during the Late Medieval Era with works such as Leabhar Ua Maine, Senchus fer n-Alban, Book of Ballymote, De Shíl Chonairi Móir, Book of Leinster, Leabhar Cloinne Maoil Ruanaidh and the Ó Cléirigh Book of Genealogies.
-This tradition of scholarship reached its zenith with Leabhar na nGenealach, composed mainly between 1649–1650 in Galway.
+This tradition of scholarship reached its zenith with Leabhar na nGenealach, composed mainly between 1649 and 1650 in Galway.

 Genealogy had at first served a purely serious purpose in determining the legal rights of related individuals to land and goods.
 Under Fenechas, ownership of land was determined by Agnatic succession, female ownership being severely limited.

 Over time, genealogy was pursued for its own merits by the Gaelic learned classes.
 From c.
 1100, various families such as Ó Cléirigh, Mac Fhirbhisigh, Ó Duibhgeannáin, Mac Aodhagáin and Mac an Bhaird became professional historians.
 They were often employed by ruling families, the most important of whom included Ó Conchobhair, Ó Neill, Ó Domhnaill, Ó Cellaigh, Mac Murchadha Caomhánach, Mac Carthaigh, Ó Briain, Ó Mael Sechlainn, Mac Giolla Padraig.
 It also became pervasive among the Anglo-Irish, with the recording of the family trees of FitzGerald, Butler, Burke, Plunkett, Nugent, Bermingham and others.

 Some clans, such as Mac Fhirbhisigh and Ó Duibhgeannáin were originally hereditary ecclesiastical families, while others (Ó Cléirigh, Mac an Bhaird, Ó Domhnallain) were dispossessed royalty who were forced to find another profession (see also Irish medical families).

 The transmission of this body of lore (seanchas) has resulted in detailed knowledge on the origins and history of many of the tribes and families of Ireland.
-An anglicised tradition has continued since the 17th-century, translating many of the scripts into English.
-The practise of genealogy continues to be of importance among the Irish and its diaspora.
+An anglicized tradition has continued since the 17th-century, translating many of the scripts into English.
+The practice of genealogy continues to be of importance among the Irish and its diaspora.
 Historians (such as Dáibhí Ó Cróinín and Nollaig Ó Muraíle) consider the Irish genealogical tradition to have the largest national corpus in Europe.

-Irish Genealogical Doctrine
+Irish genealogical dogma

-Over the course of several centuries, an evolving genealogical dogma created by the bardic viewed all Irish as descendants of Míl Espáine.
+Over the course of several centuries, an evolving genealogical dogma created by the bardic tradition viewed all Irish as descendants of Míl Espáine.
 This ignored variant traditions, including those recorded in their own works.
-The reasons behind the doctrine's adoption is rooted in the policies of dynastic and political propaganda.
+The reasons behind the doctrine's adoption are rooted in the policies of dynastic and political propaganda.